ses418/ses_ai_automation_system/Database_Security_Optimization_PRD.md

 ## 12. Project Completion Summary (January 2025)

-### 12.1 Final Status: ✅ COMPLETE
+### 12.1 Final Status: ✅ COMPLETE WITH CRITICAL ISSUE RESOLUTION
 The Database Security & Optimization Project has been successfully completed and deployed to production.
-All critical objectives have been achieved:
+All critical objectives have been achieved, including the resolution of a critical RLS policy issue that was blocking data access:

 ### 12.2 Key Achievements
 - **🚀 Production Ready:** Fully deployed application at `https://sesaiautomationsystem.netlify.app/`